Endgame (1983 film): Release

 Endgame was released in Italy on November 5, 1983.

 Reception

 While noting that this is a Mad Max "ripoff", and that the battle sequences seem endless, Creature Feature gave the movie 2.5 out of 5 stars.
 Million Monkey Theater found that the movie is a mixture of The Running Man and any number of post-apocalyptic movies and had issues with the acting, but stated the fans of the genre would like the film.
 George Eastman remarked "The idea was alright...but like all the others, it was made on too small a budget.
 These (post-atomic) films, which were made in the wake of the various Mad Max movies, were decidedly crummy.
 The set designs were poor....and the genre met a swift and well-deserved death."
 Kim Newman found the movie "initially promising".

 Home Release

-The movie is available on several streaming service and as of October 2019 this includes Amazon Prime The movie has been released on DVD, and on Blu-ray by Severin Films.
+The movie has been released on DVD and on Blu-ray by Severin Films.